Skip to main content

 This is the lesson from persistence hunters.
 They chase the prey until they catch it.
 They do what it takes, and they don’t give up.

-In sales, the challenge is not knowing how to be more effective, it’s the discipline and drive to go after it until we succeed.
-To follow up and stay connected even when success is not immediately visible.
+In sales, the challenge is not knowing how to be more effective, it’s the discipline and drive to go after it until we succeed; to follow up, and stay connected even when success is not immediately visible.

 In marketing, the challenge is staying engaged for the long run, so when the prospect is ready to buy, they’ve already established a preferred buyer relationship to act on.